Judi Bari: Legacy

-On May 20, 2003, the Oakland City Council unanimously voted a resolution establishing Judi Bari Day.
-They said:
+On May 20, 2003, the Oakland City Council unanimously voted a resolution establishing Judi Bari Day, stating:

-"Whereas, Judi Bari was a dedicated activist, who worked for many social and environmental causes, the most prominent being the protection and stewardship of California's ancient redwood forests. ...
+Whereas, Judi Bari was a dedicated activist, who worked for many social and environmental causes, the most prominent being the protection and stewardship of California's ancient redwood forests. ...
 Now, therefore, be it resolved that the City of Oakland shall designate May 24 as Judi Bari Day ...